pritish31/120-Degree-Microstrip-Patch-Antennas/README.md

-# Research Thesis on Broadband 120° Sectoral Microstrip Antenna
+# Research Thesis on Broadband 120° Sectoral Microstrip Antennas

 ## 📄 Project Overview
 This repository contains the design, simulation, and analysis of **Broadband 120° Sectoral Microstrip Antennas (S-MSA)** aimed at achieving **wide bandwidth**, **high gain**, and **broadside radiation patterns** for modern wireless communication systems.